A Soulful Guide to Alice Springs

 Venture to Palm Valley and its surroundings

 Palm Valley is home to a variety of sandstone pinnacles, amphitheatres and gorges, and it is a treat to explore.
 Wander alongside Red Cabbage Palm Trees and see the unique wildlife of the Finke Gorge National Park.
-On the way, you’ll travel down one of the world’s oldest water courses, the Finke River, which makes for a very scenic drive.
+As you drive, see the scenic Finke River, one of the world’s oldest watercourses

-Make sure to stop by the Aboriginal Community of Hermannsburg, renowned for its Aboriginal art collection from the likes of the famous Albery Namatjira.
+Make sure to stop by the Aboriginal Community of Hermannsburg, renowned for its Aboriginal art collection from the likes of the famous Albert Namatjira